Beginning My Journal with a Relic

 A New Beginning

-Therefore, I have decided that I will only commit to posting to this electronic journal significant events–about my family, my life, and my times.
-In addition, I will record genealogically important events such as births, baptisms, marriages, deaths, or any other momentous family-related episodes.
+Therefore, I have decided that I will only commit to posting to this electronic journal significant events–about my family, life, and times.
+Also, I will record genealogically important events such as births, baptisms, marriages, deaths, or any other noteworthy family-related episodes.
 I will also write about other interests and issues from time to time as it suits me.
 Maybe with this minimalistic approach, I may even write and record more than I anticipate writing.

 A Favorite Quote

 One of my favorite quotes from Mark Twain is, “It isn’t so astonishing, the number of things that I can remember, as the number of things I can remember that aren’t so.”